Amit-raj407/CPAD2023SecBTeam03/README.md

 ## Usage

-1. Open the app on your device.
+1. Open Expo Go app in your mobile, and scan the QR Code visible in the front-end terminal.
+Wait for the bundling to complete.
+Once done, you are ready to use the app.

 2. Take a picture of the ingredients you have.

 3. The app will use image recognition to identify edible ingredients and filter out non-food items.